Find Grad Schools

 32 Yearly Graduations

 Naval Postgraduate School is the 20th most popular school in the nation for students seeking a master's degree in aerospace engineering.
 Each year, around 2,800 students seeking various degrees attend the university.
 During the most recent year for which we have data, 32 people received their master's degree in aerospace engineering from Naval Postgraduate School.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 22% were women.
+About 3% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to aerospace engineering that offer master’s degrees.